garantf/UqamGradeChecker/README.md

-UqamGradeChecker (OUTDATED NO LONGER WORKING)
+UqamGradeChecker (UPDATED STILL IN TESTING)
 ================

-This script checks for updates to grades on the UQAM student portal (<https://portailetudiant.uqam.ca/>) and sends an email or sms notification when a new grade is detected.
+This script checks for updates to grades on the UQAM student portal (<https://monportail.uqam.ca/>) and sends an email or sms notification when a new grade is detected.

 Requirements
 ------------